-Reasonable accommodations for students covered by the ADA for any on-campus event for which accommodations are required, or for any off-campus event sponsored in whole or in part by the College, will be made upon advanced notification made ten (10) working days prior to such an event.
+Reasonable accommodations for students covered by the ADA for any on-campus event for which accommodations are re-quired, or for any off-campus event sponsored in whole or in part by the College, will be made upon advanced notification made ten (10) working days prior to such an event.
 Students desiring such an accommodations should contact the college staff member responsible for the activity.
-The college staff member with supervisory responsibilities may seek the assistance of the Disability Office to coordinate the reasonable accommodation.
+The college staff member with supervisory responsibilities may seek the assistance of the Student Access and Counseling office to coordinate the reasonable accommodation.